 We know you are ready to take this to the next level.

 Don’t wait and late to take this life time opportunity.

-If anyone is under any illusions that ICOs will remain in their current guise in the future then they are fucking morons.
+If anyone is under any illusions that ICOs will remain in their current guise in the future then… I despair.

 Depending on when you’re reading this will determine whether you’ve missed out on this ICO or not, as it’s closing no later than Friday 26th January, and that’s assuming that there are any tokens left.
 However, the tournaments and promotions planned post-21st January have been described as ‘juicy’, and could be the only way you’ll even get a sniff of owning a Tesla S, offered as the grand prize in one of them.
 Now that’s something to drop your poker face for.